nuxeo/nuxeo-bench-site/content/infrastructure.md

 ### Databases

-Database are setup using the recommanded setup and tuning from our documentation.
+Database are setup using the recommended setup and tuning from our documentation.

 #### PostgreSQL 9.4